ralflorent/namefully-python/README.md

 other words, the most basic/typical case is a name that looks like this:
 `John Smith`, where `John` is the _firstName_ and `Smith`, the _lastName_.

-> NOTE: Do notice that the order of appearance matters and (as shown in
+> **NOTE**: Do note that the order of appearance matters and (as shown in [ordered_by](#ordered_by))
-> [ordered_by](#ordered_by)) can be altered through configured parameters.
-By default,
+> can be altered through configured parameters.
+By default, the order of appearance
-> the order of appearance is as shown above and will be used as a basis for
-> future examples and use cases.
+> is as shown above and will be used as a basis for future examples and use cases.

-Once imported, all that is required to do is to create an instance of `Namefully` and the rest will follow.

 ### Basic cases